 The winner of the Juried Prize and the winner of the Public Prize will be announced on December 8, 2022.
 The public is encouraged to cast their vote beginning on November 17.

 Upcoming projects will be displayed at the following twelve hotels in Miami Beach listed in alphabetical order.

 - Avalon Hotel Miami

 - Cadillac Hotel & Beach Club

 - Esmé Miami Beach Hotel

 - Faena Miami Beach

 - Loews Miami Beach Hotel

-No Vacancy is made possible with the support of The City of Miami Beach, The Miami Beach Visitor and Convention Authority, T-Mobile and The Greater Miami Convention & Visitors Bureau.
+No Vacancy is made possible with the support of The City of Miami Beach, The Miami Beach Visitor and Convention Authority, and The Greater Miami Convention & Visitors Bureau.